 - Eat at least 5 fruits or vegetables daily.

-consume about 500 calories per day through breastfeeding…so don’t
+consume about 500 calories per day via breast milk, so do not

 More detail on breastfeeding diet guidelines

-breastfeeding, but can I please encourage you to read our page on the benefits of breastfeeding, not just for your baby, but for your sake too.
+I encourage you to read our page on the benefits of breastfeeding, not just for your baby, but for your sake too.

 Leave a comment